gayanhewa/invoicer/README.md

  This is a simple invoice generator for developers / freelancer who are lazy to use some software to manage the invoices.

- The solution works basically by taking in json file with the relavent data and spiting out a html file that can be viewed by the browser and printed to a PDF or Papaer.
+ The solution works basically by taking in json file with the relavent data and spiting out a html file that can be viewed by the browser and printed to a PDF or Paper.

 # Installation